danielfm/danielfm.github.io/portfolio.md

 You can see all [merged Pull Requests](https://github.com/pulls?page=1&q=is%3Apr+author%3Adanielfm+archived%3Afalse+is%3Aclosed+is%3Apublic+is%3Amerged)
-I've made over the years to other open source projects in [GitHub](https://github.com) you can see all pull requests I've made over the years to other open source projects. :tada:
+I've made over the years to other open source projects in [GitHub](https://github.com) you can see all pull requests I've made over the years to other open source projects.